harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

 `Connecting Omni Speakers to your services`_
 	This section explains how your apps or services can connect Omni speakers using HKWirelessHD REST APIs.

+`Getting start with HKWHub App`_
+	This section explains how to use HKWHub App (iOS) to simulate Hub Speaker to control other HK Omni speakers.

 ----

 .. _Introduction: introduction.html